 STK11 is the gene's official symbol.
 The STK11 gene is also known by other names, listed below.

 The STK11 gene (also called LKB1) provides instructions for making an enzyme called serine/threonine kinase 11.
 This enzyme is a tumor suppressor, which means that it helps keep cells from growing and dividing too fast or in an uncontrolled way.
-In addition to its role in regulating cell division, this enzyme helps certain types of cells correctly orient themselves within tissues (polarization) and assists in determining the amount of energy a cell uses.
+This enzyme helps certain types of cells correctly orient themselves within tissues (polarization) and assists in determining the amount of energy a cell uses.
 This kinase also promotes a type of programmed cell death known as apoptosis.
-Through a combination of these mechanisms, serine/threonine kinase 11 aids in the prevention of tumors, especially in the gastrointestinal tract, pancreas, cervix, ovaries, and breasts.
-Serine/threonine kinase 11 function is also required for normal development before birth.
+In addition to its role as a tumor suppressor, serine/threonine kinase 11 function appears to be required for normal development before birth.

-Researchers have identified more than 200 mutations in the STK11 gene that cause Peutz-Jeghers syndrome, a condition characterized by the development of noncancerous growths called hamartomatous polyps in the gastrointestinal tract and a greatly increased risk of developing certain types of cancer.
+Inherited mutations in the STK11 gene cause Peutz-Jeghers syndrome, a condition characterized by the development of noncancerous growths called hamartomatous polyps in the gastrointestinal tract and a greatly increased risk of developing several types of cancer.
+More than 340 STK11 gene mutations have been identified in people with this condition.
 Many of these mutations result in the production of an abnormally short, nonfunctional version of the serine/threonine kinase 11 enzyme.
 Other mutations change single protein building blocks (amino acids) used to build the enzyme.
-Mutations in the STK11 gene impair the enzyme's tumor suppressor function, allowing cells to divide too often.
-The resulting uncontrolled cell growth can lead to the formation of hamartomatous polyps and cancerous tumors.
+Mutations in the STK11 gene impair the enzyme's tumor suppressor function, allowing cells to grow and divide without control or order.
+This uncontrolled cell growth can lead to the formation of hamartomatous polyps and cancerous tumors.

-Changes in the STK11 gene increase the risk of developing breast cancer as part of Peutz-Jeghers syndrome (described above).
-These inherited mutations are thought to account for only a small fraction of all breast cancer cases.
+Inherited changes in the STK11 gene greatly increase the risk of developing breast cancer, as well as other types of cancer, as part of Peutz-Jeghers syndrome (described above).
+These mutations are thought to account for only a small fraction of all breast cancer cases.

 Cytogenetic Location: 19p13.3